 The miss ratio with my Z7ii was just too high and yes I know some of reading this will say he is complaining about a miss ratio of less than 2% which is just nuts and for most people that would be nuts.
 When you do this professionally and you have company directors, models, Hair and Makeup artists on a shoot not only is time money but so is every photograph you take.
 You need to do everything in your power to ensure they are all perfect.
 So when you upgrade cameras and the results go backwards that’s not a positive step.

-Yes I know this won’t affect most people reading this but if you are shooting in low to very low ambient light the Z7ii struggles a lot more with focus than the D850 did.
-For me personally it always made me uncomfortable and nervous using it as you always know that the out of focus shot was exactly the one the customer loved.
+Low Light AF, I know this won’t affect most people reading this but if you are shooting in low to very low ambient light the Z7ii struggles a lot more with focus than the D850 did.
+For me personally it always made me uncomfortable and nervous using it, which all meant you were concentrating less on the shot and more on the focus so I found the camera was working against me in that way.
+As you can imagine the out of focus shot was exactly the one the customer loved.

 Nikon Z8 vs D850 and why the Z8 is going to be the one for me.

-That’s very simple, the AF system is better, with practically the same AF system going into the Z8 as the Z9 we have that problem solved by the looks of things.higher burst rate, better video performance, lighter and of course the Z series of Lenses.
+That’s very simple, the AF system is going to be a lot better (we now know it is), with practically the same AF system going into the Z8 as the Z9 we have the AF problem solved by the looks of things.
+A far higher burst rate, far superior video performance, lighter and of course the crowning glory the range of Z series Lenses.

-The Z line up of lenses out there right now is fantastic, the Nikon Z 24-70 F2.8 is sublime and nice and light too.
-Now it’s missing VR but it kills my old S 24-70 F2.8 in every other way.
+The Z line up of lenses out there right now are fantastic, the Nikon Z 24-70 F2.8 is sublime, it’s also nice and light too.
+It totally kills my F mount 24-70 F2.8 in terms of overall sharpness.

-The 70-200mm F2.8 is awesome also and the 50mm and 105mm primes I have are spot on, the UWA 14-30mm F4 lens is a cracker also.
-The Z series have killed my S line of lenses for me all I am waiting for now is the body to match.
+The Z 70-200mm F2.8 is awesome also and the 35mm, 50mm and 105mm primes I have are spot on, the UWA 14-30mm F4 lens is a cracker also.
+The Z series have killed my F mount line up of lenses for me all I am waiting for now is the body to match them.

 If you are using a D850 today then sadly I have to say… we will all have to make the jump to mirrorless one day, it’s the way technology is going.
-For the D850 lovers out there like myself I have only one question Nikon, will this camera have the same hearty as my D850 will it be the same friend and will we bond and create memories together?
+For the D850 lovers out there like myself I have only one question for Nikon and that’s will this camera have the same heart as my D850?
+Will it be the same friend and will we bond and create memories together?

-I guess for now we can only imagine how that will all work out and maybe I am the only photographer out there that this bond with his camera.
+I guess for now we can only imagine how that will all work out and maybe I am the only photographer out there that this bond with his D850.